jaredwines/train-depot/README.md

 # Train Depot

 A GUI quiz game based around Blizzard Entertainment.
-In the game the player must cut the correct wire in order to defuse the bomb.
-The player will only get 4 tries with one hint related to Blizzard.
-If the player cuts the right wire within 4 turns than the user wins, but if the player never cuts the right wire the train will explode.
+In the game the player must defuse the bomb in all five carts by cutting the correct colored wire.
+The player will only get 4 tries total with one hint related to Blizzard.
+If the player defuses all the bombs within 4 turns than the player wins, but if the player cuts the wrong wire more than 5 times than the train will explode.

 ## Screenshot